bigdevsoon/100-days-of-code/README.md

 ## 🌐 Join the Community

 Sign up at [BigDevSoon](https://app.bigdevsoon.me/challenges) to access community support on Discord and complete all challenges in one place.
-Free users receive all challenge images and can upgrade for additional resources such as Figma Designs.
+Free users receive all challenge images and can upgrade for additional resources such as Figma designs.

 ## 🔗 Sharing Your Work